Are you interested in leading a team of attorneys and social workers to empower youth to achieve greater safety, stability, and permanency?

 BayLegal thrives on our diversity and we are proud to be an equal opportunity employer.
 We are committed to building a culturally diverse workplace and strongly encourage women LGBTQIA+ (Lesbian, Gay, Bisexual, Trans, Queer, Intersex, Asexual) and QTBIPOC (Queer, Trans, Black, Indigenous, and People of Color) individuals, veterans, individuals who have been impacted by the criminal justice system, persons with disabilities, and persons from other underrepresented groups to apply.
 Review of applications will begin immediately and continue until the position is filled.
 Please send (1) cover letter including response to question below (no page limit), (2) resume, (3) references, and (4) writing sample to: Human Resources Department, e-mail to email@example.com.
 Please reference Youth Justice Supervising Attorney in the subject of your email.

 As part of your cover letter, please address the following:

-How do you think your personal background or experiences, professional or otherwise, have prepared you to: (1) serve our diverse client base effectively, (2) work effectively with colleagues from different backgrounds than your own, (3) acknowledge the systematic barriers that our clients face, and (4) contribute to our efforts to fight for racial justice?
-Feel free to think broadly about your response to this question, provide examples, and apply various aspects of your life and personal experiences.
+How do you think your experiences, professional or otherwise, have prepared you to serve our client base effectively and to contribute to our commitment to humility, inclusion, and diversity?
+Feel free to think broadly about your response to this question, applying various aspects of your life and personal experiences.